Early years consultant Carol Skinner explains how to use your sand and water table to stimulate children’s understanding of maths…

 The properties of water that we want young children to experience, recognise and discuss can also help them develop maths knowledge and skills.
-Of course a lot of the activity at the water tray will involve pouring and measuring, but ask open-ended questions such as, “I wonder if that amount will fit in this jug?” or “Will the water stay in a sieve?” or “What’s the best way to find out which cup holds the most?”
+Of course, a lot of the activity at the sand and water table will involve pouring and measuring, but ask open-ended questions such as, “I wonder if that amount will fit in this jug?” or “Will the water stay in a sieve?” or “What’s the best way to find out which cup holds the most?”

 Support children in developing pouring skills – use funnels where needed.
 As their skills increase, show how to mark the water level by using an elastic band around the container.